cosinekitty/astronomy/README.md

   given that observer's latitude, longitude, and elevation in meters.
   Optionally corrects for atmospheric refraction.

-- Calculates rise, set and culmination times of Sun, Moon, and planets.
+- Calculates rise, set, and culmination times of Sun, Moon, and planets.

 - Finds date and time of Moon phases: new, first quarter, full, third quarter (or anywhere in between as expressed in degrees of ecliptic longitude).